State visit by Xi Jinping to the United States: September 23: Visiting and meeting business executives in Seattle

 On the second day of his trip, Xi visited Boeing Everett Factory and viewed the final assembly lines for the Boeing 787 Dreamliner, Boeing 777 and Boeing 747-8.
 Xi announced that China would buy 300 Boeing aircraft, included 250 single-aisle Boeing 737s and 50 widebody jets for US$38 billion.
 He also announced that Boeing would build its first non-US factory in Zhoushan, Zhejiang, China.
-The Chinese company Inspur and Cisco Systems said they will jointly sell networking technologies and products in China.
+The Chinese company Inspur and Cisco Systems said they would jointly sell networking technologies and products in China.

 After his Boeing visit, Xi attended an Internet industry forum held at the headquarters of Microsoft, located in Redmond.
 He said China would prioritize Internet security and defended self-governance at the country level with respect to Internet regulations.
 Thirty US and Chinese technology executives attended this forum and posed for a photo with Xi and Chief of the State Internet Information Office Lu Wei, including Apple's CEO Tim Cook, Amazon.com's CEO Jeff Bezos, Alibaba's CEO Jack Ma, and Microsoft's CEO Satya Nadella.
-Executives from Google and Uber, did not appear in this photo.
-Before photographing, Facebook Chief Executive Mark Zuckerberg spoke to Xi in Mandarin.
+Before the photograph, Facebook Chief Executive Mark Zuckerberg spoke to Xi in Mandarin.
 On September 21, The Washington Post reported that technology executives were recommended to attend this forum, or risk their companies facing greater regulatory scrutiny in China.

-Xi also visited Microsoft, where he met with Bill and Melinda Gates as well as senior executives and board members of the company.
-He had the opportunity to preview new technologies being developed by Microsoft.
+After visiting Microsoft, he met with Bill and Melinda Gates as well as senior executives and board members of the company.
+He previewed new technologies in development by Microsoft.
 Nadella gifted him a 3D printed model of the Liulinhai, the first Chinese ship to dock in the United States, in Seattle, in 1979 after the establishment of diplomatic relations between the US and the People's Republic of China.

 In the afternoon, Xi Jinping visited Lincoln High School in Tacoma, Washington.
-He provided opportunities for students to experience Chinese music, government and culture.
 Lincoln's football players presented Xi with a Lincoln Abes jersey emblazoned with the number "1".
 Xi reciprocated with gifts of books and ping-pong equipment.
 He also invited 100 Lincoln High students to visit China in 2016.
 During this visit, the adherents of Falun Gong and Vietnamese protesters held up signs such as "Stop Red China's Violations" and shouted slogans such as "Down with Red China".

 Xi attended a forum hosted by the Paulson Foundation, an economic think tank founded by Henry Paulson.
-He also attended a dinner organized by local Chinese.
+He also attended a dinner organized by local Chinese groups.

 September 24: Arrival at Washington D.C.

-Xi and Peng left Seattle and flew to Washington, D.C. on September 24.
+Xi and Peng left Seattle and flew to Washington, D.C., on September 24.
 They arrived at Joint Base Andrews and were greeted by United States Vice President Joe Biden.
-After greeting, a band played the US and Chinese national anthems.
-Then Xi and Obama had a private working dinner at the Blair House.
+After the greeting, a band played the national anthems of both countries.
+Xi then made his way to Blair House where he and President Obama shared a private working dinner at.